FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 ```
 <img src="/assets/img/dagger/5/3.png" class="center">

-now we can enjoy a bit tidier code, even tidier when we'll start using *Hilt* in the future articles.
+let's enjoy a bit tidier code, even tidier when we'll start using *Hilt* in the future articles.

 Some might argue that you'll replace vanilla Dagger completely, well... not quite, inside feature modules you'll still need to know the concepts (especially factories and components) of pure Dagger, because Hilt doesn't entirely replace Dagger, it's built on top of Dagger to abstract away the Android's runtime boilerplate setup that you have to do every time you create a new project.